Hatebreed: Formation and Satisfaction Is the Death of Desire (1994–2001)

-Rise in popularity Perseverance and The Rise of Brutality (2002-2005)
+Perseverance and The Rise of Brutality (2002–2005)

 Their tours with heavy metal bands such as Slayer, Deftones, Entombed and Napalm Death influenced their music and brought them to the attention of many non-hardcore fans.
 These influences were apparent on the band's next two releases.
+Prior to the release of their next album Hatebreed recorded a demo in New York that contained the song "I Will Be Heard".
+Lead singer Jasta who was looking to get the band off of the indie labels they sent the demo to several major labels and began interviewing 10+ major record producers.
+The demo became well liked by multiple major labels and Hatebreed eventually signed with Universal Records.
+The group then hired Matt Hyde to produce the album and began recording at Long View Farm Studios in North Brookfield, Massachusetts, during late 2001.
+In October of that year they dropped of a tour with Slayer to finish the album.

-First was 2002's Perseverance, which became the band’s first to chart on the Billboard 200 peaking at number 50.
+Perseverance was then released in 2002 and became the band's first to chart on the Billboard 200 peaking at number 50.
 The album has gone on to receive high praise highlighting its powerful riffs, Jasta's commanding vocals, and excellent production, making it a streamlined and brutal listening experience.
-This was also the bands first release under Universal marking their major label debut.
-They then went on a in support of the album including their second appearance at that years Ozzfest, appearing on the Ozzfest 2002 live album.
+The popular single "I Will Be Heard" music video, which featured intense live performance footage and aggressive imagery, ended up getting banned from MTV which was a huge blow to the band.
+However the song eventually got significant play time on MTV2's Headbangers Ball, when vocalist Jasta became the host in 2003.
+Hatebreed went on an extensive tour support of the album, the first being a US headlining tour with Bane, Poison The Well, and What Feeds The Fire serving as support.
+They also made their second appearance at that years Ozzfest, appearing on the Ozzfest 2002 live album.

-The following year seen the release of their 3rd studio album The Rise of Brutality which charted even higher on the Billboard 200 debuting at number 30.
+The following year seen the release of their third studio album The Rise of Brutality which charted even higher on the Billboard 200 debuting at number 30 selling 32,515 copies in its first week.
 This album is viewed as a pivotal album in Hatebreed's discography showcasing a tighter, more focused version of their metallic hardcore sound.
 Critically, reviewers were largely impressed with the album's unrelenting aggression and motivational lyrics.
-Once again they went on a extensive touring schedule for the album including taking part in The Unholy Alliance Tour in Europe with Slayer, Slipknot and Mastodon.
+Once again they went on an extensive touring schedule for the album including taking part in The Unholy Alliance Tour in Europe with Slayer, Slipknot and Mastodon.

+From November 24, until December 20, Hatebreed toured alongside Terror.
 In December 2004, it was announced that Hatebreed was nominated for a Grammy Award for Best Metal Performance at the 47th Grammy Awards in Los Angeles for their song "Live for This", which appeared on their album The Rise of Brutality.
 The award was ultimately given to Motörhead for their cover of the Metallica song "Whiplash".